-With Google Cloud Marketplace Private Offers, you can create a custom offer for a Kubernetes app, SaaS product, or virtual machine (VM) image (alpha), for a specific customer.
+With Google Cloud Marketplace Private Offers, version 1, you can create a custom offer for a Kubernetes app, SaaS product, or virtual machine (VM) image (alpha), for a specific customer, using Partner Portal.
 The offer gives your customer the ability to purchase your Google Cloud Marketplace product at a discount.

 When the customer opens their offer, they are taken to a purchase page on Google Cloud Marketplace.
 The customer then confirms the purchase, and signs up for your product.
 After they sign up, they use your product as if they signed up for a plan directly through Google Cloud Marketplace.

 - Your product must be integrated with, and listed on Google Cloud Marketplace.
 At least one of your pricing plans must be publicly available.

 By default, to create offers for customers, users in your organization must have the Project Editor role.
 If you want to give users more granular permissions, we recommend creating a custom role by using the Cloud SDK.

 To set up roles for users, you must have the Project Editor or Project Owner role.

 To create the custom role, install and set up the Cloud SDK, then run the following command: